Bozar/OneMoreLevel/user/doc/hound.md

 When you hit a target (a hound, the hound leader, or your doppleganger), it disappears and you restore 2 turns.
 Such a hit has other effects, including but not limit to emerging a fog.
 More on this below.

-As mentioned above, a valid move or wait costs 1 turn.
+As mentioned above, a valid move or wait, whether inside or outside a fog, costs 1 turn.
 You have at most 24 turns.
 You lose the game if running out of time.
 In addition to restore turns by attacking, every time you move into or wait inside an unbroken stone cage grants 4 turns.
 However, the game ends at once if you can no longer escape from a cage.

 ## Hound AI and Doppleganger